timescale/docs/ai/sql-interface.md

 ### pgvector ivfflat

 Pgvector provides a clustering-based indexing algorithm.
-Our [blog post](https://www.timescale.com/blog/nearest-neighbor-indexes-what-are-ivfflat-indexes-in-pgvector-and-how-do-they-work/) describes how it works in detail.
+The [blog post](https://www.timescale.com/blog/nearest-neighbor-indexes-what-are-ivfflat-indexes-in-pgvector-and-how-do-they-work/) describes how it works in detail.
 It provides the fastest index-build speed but the slowest query speeds of any indexing algorithm.

 To create an index named `document_embedding_idx` on table `document_embedding` having a vector column named `embedding`, run:
 ```sql